logzio/logz-docs/_source/logzio_collections/_log-sources/intercom.md

 Give your data some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

-If you stil ldon't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).
+If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).

 </div>